1. Don't file a tax return because you don't have the money to pay your taxes.

 3. Pay your tax bill with a high interest credit card.

 Although this is a better approach than not paying your taxes at all, you should investigate the best way to borrow the money.
 Compare the interest rate of your credit card with that of a personal loan from your bank or credit union.
 The idea is to incur the least amount of money in interest.
 Try to pay off the loan as soon as possible and do what you can to avoid the same situation next year.
 To pay your taxes on time, you may need to adjust your withholding on your W-4 with your employer or put aside money each pay period in a savings account.
-Watch: "Paying with plastic"

-4. Get a refund anticipation loan.
+4. Get a refund-related loan.

 Your impatience could cost you more than you realize.
-Refund anticipation and paystub loans are advertised heavily at this time of year.
+Tax refund products are advertised heavily at this time of year.
 What the advertising does not tell you about are the fees and steep interest rate associated with that short-term loan.
 Depending on fees and the amount of the refund, a finance charge can be the equivalent of a 100 percent annual percentage rate.
 Also, don't forget this is a loan; if the IRS turns down any deductions or credits on your return, you will still be responsible for the full amount of the loan.
 You do have other options, such as filing electronically if you have a checking account.
 You can expect your tax refund to be deposited in your account in 10 to 14 days.
 Another option is to wait approximately four to six weeks to have your refund check mailed.

 5. When you get your refund, spend it as fast as possible.